bitprj/FirstContributions/README.md

 <img style="float: right;" src="images/compare.png" alt="submit pull request" />

 Soon I'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

+## Keeping Your Fork Up to Date with the Original Repository

+After you fork this repository, the original project may receive new updates.
+To keep your fork updated with those changes, follow these steps:

+### Option 1: Sync Using GitHub (Without Command Line)

+1. Go to your forked repository on GitHub.
+2. Click on the **"Sync fork"** button (if available).
+3. Click **"Update branch"** to pull the latest changes from the original repository.

+### Option 2: Sync Using the Compare Feature

+1. Go to your forked repository on GitHub.
+2. Click on **"Compare"**.
+3. Make sure:
+   - **Base repository** = Original repository
+   - **Head repository** = Your fork
+4. Create a Pull Request from the original repo to your fork.
+5. Merge that Pull Request into your fork to update it.

+> ⚠️ Note: Sometimes the base and head repositories appear **reversed** in the Compare dropdown by default.
+Always make sure the **original repository is the base** and **your fork is the head** before creating the Pull Request.

+This helps you keep your fork up to date with the latest changes so you can continue contributing without conflicts.